-- For each VM, as defined by the SCHED_RANK and SCHED_DS_RANK attributes in the VM template. - Globally for all the VMs in the sched.conf file (OpenNebula restart required).
+- For each VM, as defined by the SCHED_RANK and SCHED_DS_RANK attributes in the VM template.
+And SCHED_RANK in each VM NIC. - Globally for all the VMs in the sched.conf file (OpenNebula restart required).

 Re-Scheduling Virtual Machines

 When a VM is in the running state it can be rescheduled.
 By issuing the onevm resched command the VM's recheduling flag is set.
 In a subsequent scheduling interval, the VM will be consider for rescheduling, if: